SAF leaders on Aloysius Pang's death: Key quotes

 WHAT IS THE STANDARD OPERATING PROCEDURE WHEN THE GUN BARREL IS LOWERED?

 Commander Combat Service and Support Command (CSSCOM) COL Terry Tan: First and foremost, the operator and the technician have to link up and discuss about the plan to repair.
 I think that is the most important.
-After the discussion, there will be a command that will be given to lower the barrel and then there will be a verbal warning that will be given, and the commander will check clear the cabin before the button is pressed to lower the barrel.
+After the discussion, there will be a command that will be given to lower the barrel and then there will be a verbal warning that will be given, and the commander will check (the cabin is) clear before the button is pressed to lower the barrel.

 WHO ELSE WAS IN THE CABIN WITH PANG?